-Though it takes a while to get into gear, “The Trio” is a likable relationship movie spinning on the theme du jour of cohabiting sexualities.
-Relaxedly played by its four leads, pic could have limited arthouse legs offshore with the right marketing, easily crossing over between straight and gay auds.
+Though it takes a while to get into gear, “The Trio” is, finally, a likable relationship movie spinning on the theme du jour of cohabiting sexualities.
+Relaxedly played by its four leads, and dominated by a funny-sad performance by vet German star Goetz George as a rapacious, aging queen, pic could have limited arthouse legs offshore with the right marketing, easily crossing over (like Soenke Wortmann’s “Der bewegte Mann”) between straight and gay auds.
 Fest dates also beckon.

 Titular trio is a group of travelers who live in a caravan and exist by pickpocketing: Zobel (George), a hairy hunk of beef rapidly approaching his sell-by date; his tired lover, Karl (Christian Redl); and Zobel’s foxy daughter, Lizzi (Jeanette Hain), product of a heterosexual coupling way back.
 When Karl dies as a result of a car accident following a bungled sting, his place in the curious menage is taken by the ambitious young Rudolf (Felix Eitner), for whom both father and daughter get the hots.

 It’s only at this stage that the movie properly finds its feet, as Lizzi keeps trying to get into Rudolf’s pants, unaware that, following a drunken binge one night, her father has gotten there first, breaking his own ruling of “no exchange of bodily fluids within the team.”
 Only when she is about to score with Rudolf, and Papa suddenly exits from the shower, does the truth dawn: Lizzi splits from the “family,” accusing her father of using her to attract younger men.